linz/linz-bde-schema/README.md

 Testing
 -------

-Testing is done using pg_regress and PgTap.
+Testing is done using `pg_regress` and `PgTap`.
 To run the tests run the following command:

 ```shell
 make test